jonatasbaldin/jonatasbaldin.github.io/_posts/2016-02-04-finally-zabbix-3.md

 * **Forecasting and Trend Prediction**: Zabbix should now try to predict resource utilization in the future, telling when values will reach its threshold.
 * **Sharing**: Possibility to share maps, screens and slideshows.
 * **Item Scheduling**:Items can be schedule to run at a certain time and it can be defined one by one.
-* **Performance Improvements**: Optimizations in code allowed improvements by 1/3 in the number of pooler configuration cache.
+* **Performance Improvements**: Optimizations in code allowed improvements by 1/3 in the number of poller configuration cache.

 # Getting Zabbix 3
 Yet in release candidate, Zabbix 3 does not have installation packages, it must be installed by code compiling.
 You can follow the installation steps [here](https://www.zabbix.com/documentation/3.0/manual/installation).